benztammasorn/timewise-hr-app-ycbbdk/LINE_LOGIN_SETUP.md

 - Ensure the app is properly built with deep linking support
 - Test on actual device (not just simulator)
 - Check that the scheme is set to "natively" in app.json
+- Verify your backend is redirecting to the correct deep link format

 ## Testing